 The WIANG installation at Truax Field has been home to the 115th Fighter Wing since 1995.
 The installation has been home to primarily fighter/attack aircraft, most recently F-16 and RC-26B aircraft.
 In April 2020, the United States Air Force announced that the 115th Fighter Wing would receive a fleet of F-35A aircraft.
 The base will transition from operations involving F-16 aircraft to F-35A aircraft, including upgrading facilities to house the new aircraft.
-One of these facilities is Hangar 414 which will be demolished and replaced to accommodate the F-35A.

-FSB Architects & Engineers (FSB) has been retained by the WIANG to upgrade their installation to accommodate the F-35A aircraft including demolition of Hangar 414 and subsequent construction of a specialized hangar for the F-35A.
-The project associated with the new hangar is identified as the XGFG189002 F35: 3-Bay Specialized Hangar.
-Ayres Associates will be partnering with FSB on the project to provide environmental services including assessment of soil and groundwater for previously documented volatile organic compound (VOC) and Per- and Polyfluorinated Alkyl Substances (PFAS).
-These compounds have been detected at the site during previous environmental investigations conducted at the site.
+FSB Architects & Engineers (FSB) has been retained by the WIANG to upgrade their installation to accommodate the F-35A aircraft including the construction of a Sunshade for CT Mission/Deployable Mission and renovation of the Gun Shop-Building B420.
+Ayres Associates will be partnering with FSB on the project to provide environmental services including assessment of soil and groundwater for volatile organic compound (VOC) and Per- and Polyfluorinated Alkyl Substances (PFAS) which have been previously documented at sites near the proposed location of the Sunshade site.
 The presence of VOC compounds in soil and groundwater are associated with the use and storage of petroleum and other hazardous substances at the installation.
 The PFAS contamination detected at the site is attributed to the storage and use of firefighting foams at Hangar 414 and other nearby buildings or firefighting equipment testing areas at the base.

-The Wisconsin Department of Natural Resources (WDNR) is requiring confirmation of VOC and PFAS concentrations in soil and groundwater at the site and submittal of a Materials Management Plan based upon the results of this assessment.
-In addition to the subsurface investigation and preparation of a Materials Management Plan, a survey of building materials will be conducted so that potential asbestos, lead-bearing paint, and other potentially hazardous materials are property removed prior to demolition.
+The Wisconsin Department of Natural Resources (WDNR) is requiring assessment of VOC and PFAS concentrations in soil and groundwater at the proposed Sunshade site and submittal of a Materials Management Plan based upon the results of this assessment.
+In addition to the subsurface investigation and preparation of a Materials Management Plan for the Sunshade site, an asbestos inspection and lead-bearing paint assessment will be conducted on the Gun Shop-Building B420 so that these materials, if present, are properly managed prior to building renovation.